Welcome to the Green Lake County Health Unit!

 What level is considered "safe"?

-The EPA states that any radon exposure may carry some risk, however; they recommend that homes be fixed if an occupantís long term exposure will average 4 picocuries per liter (pCi/L) or higher.
-Four Picocuries relates to approximately 12,500 radioactive disintegrations per minute in a liter of air during a 24 hour period.
+The EPA states that any radon exposure may carry some risk, however; they recommend that homes be fixed if an occupant's long term exposure will average 4 picocuries per liter (pCi/L) or higher.

 Can the problem be fixed and for how much?

 Yes, the radon problem can be fixed with a mitigation system installed that meets the needs of each individual home.
-Typically, a sub-slab depressurization system needs to be installed.
-This is the most common and most effective system in our area.
 Costs differ based on the home but can run anywhere from $600 to $1200.
-Although we recommend that you use a proficiency competent.
-Many times homeowners can install the systems themselves.
+Although we highly recommend that you use a licensed radon contractor, sometimes homeowners can install the systems themselves.

-Radon resistant construction can be incorporated when building.
+Radon resistant construction can be incorporated during building.
 Costs typically will be under $100 for the materials.
 Contact the information center for more information.

 - Adult Abuse investigation - Call Adult Protective Services at (920)294-4070